How Mattis reached his breaking point — and decided to speak out against Trump

 Since the civil unrest that has followed the police killing of George Floyd, Trump has repeatedly raised the threat of military force to quell the protests and pushed the Pentagon to deploy troops to cities hit hard by protests.

-Last weekend, after a police station in Minneapolis was burned, he tweeted that “THUGS” were “dishonoring the memory of George Floyd,” and said he told Minnesota Gov. Tim Walz (D) that “the Military is with him all the way.”
-He appeared to threaten protesters, tweeting “when the looting starts, the shooting starts.”
+Last weekend, after a police station in Minneapolis was burned, Trump tweeted that “THUGS” were “dishonoring the memory of George Floyd,” and said he told Minnesota Gov. Tim Walz (D) that “the Military is with him all the way.”
+He appeared to threaten protesters, tweeting, “When the looting starts, the shooting starts.”

 “Crossing State lines to incite violence is a FEDERAL CRIME!”
 Trump tweeted Saturday.
 “Liberal Governors and Mayors must get MUCH tougher or the Federal Government will step in and do what has to be done, and that includes using the unlimited power of our Military and many arrests.”